macloo/python-beginners/web_scraping/README.md

 **Note:** This document assumes you have already installed Python3, *pip*, and *virualenv*.
 If not, refer to [these instructions](http://bit.ly/install-python3-jupyter).

+This document covers our second week in this section of the course.
+It's our second week with Python, and our first week with scraping.

 ## Contents

 * [Setup for BeautifulSoup](#setup-for-beautifulsoup)